During the holiday season, the normal call volume of a 24/7 call center can increase rapidly.

-If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.
+If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in call volumes that the holiday rush can bring.

-You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the extra number of callers.
+You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the increased workload.
 Ultimately, a precise measurement needs to be fulfilled first before these steps can be carried out.

-For instance, you counted a total of 500 calls that reached your lines, but how many of those callers actually received assistance from your representatives?
+For instance, you counted a total of 500 calls that reached your lines.
 How many calls were abandoned?
-How much time did each representative spend per caller, and how long did it take for them to respond?
+How much time did each representative spend per caller?
+How long did it take for them to respond?